at the corner of Pomona Road and Liebig Street in Galloway,

 Guest minister Rev. Don Garrett

 The search for a new minister involves some of the most important choices a congregation can face.
 We'll explore strategies designed to make the process a success.
+NOTE: Followed by a congregational presentation on the search process with plenty of time for questions & answers.

 Rev. Don Garrett is minister at the Lehigh Valley (PA) UU Congregation and the Ministerial Settlement Representative for our Joseph Priestley District.